 - No tray

 With a superb quality, decent speed, and Wi-Fi Direct support, the Canon PIXMA MG3620 has proven to be a strong contender on our list.

 3. Epson Stylus C88+: Best Affordable Alternative

-The Epson Stylus C88 inket is one of Epson’s affordable yet best sublimation printer and it has many tricks up its sleeve.
+The Epson Stylus C88 inket is one of Epson’s affordable yet best sublimation printer from epson and it has many tricks up its sleeve.

 It features a superb print speed of 14 ppm, which makes it easier for you to print in volumes for your sublimation business.
 The printer’s small footprint means that it won’t occupy a big portion of your desk.
 It’s also lightweight in case you needed to move it just like these best 3d printer for miniatures.

 The maximum paper size is 8.5 x 14″, which should be enough for most sublimation printing applications.
 Moreover, it’s equipped with a 120-sheet that saves you time and the hassle of having to frequently feed the printer with sheets.
 Not to mention that you can print at an impressive resolution of 5760×1440 dpi.

 As for connectivity, the Epson Stylus C88 supports USB and Ethernet.
 Unfortunately, you can’t print over WiFi, but the low price justifies it.

 - Can print on legal size 8.5 x 14″

 The Epson Stylus C88+ is one of the most budget-friendly sublimation printers on our list that’s worth considering.